 Wakefield is recognized as a rugby league city, with the Wakefield Trinity Wildcats joining the ‘Super League’ in 1998.

-You’d be surprised to know that Wakefield currently doesn’t have a soccer club at all.
-Some claim that it’s because Wakefield is a rugby league town, while others say that it’s because people support other soccer clubs in West Yorkshire’s surrounding areas.
+You’d be surprised that Wakefield doesn’t have a soccer club.
+Some claim Wakefield is a rugby league town, while others say it’s because people support other soccer clubs in West Yorkshire’s surrounding areas.

 The city’s team dissolved in 2014 after spending their final season in the Northern Premier League Division One North, the English soccer league’s eighth tier.